krishangarg2020/Genotyper-Firmware/services/orchestrator/smothhie_board config/README.md

 * To configure and test the smoothie board as per the orchestrator.
 * To test two axes movement with smoothie board
 * To calibrate the smoothie board configurations properly.
+* To test SG90 servo motor with smoothieboard.
 ## Steps to prepare the smoothie board for test run

 * Connect the board using USB cable.